The sports where trans athletes are banned or need permission to compete

 The Independent takes a look at the rules for transgender athletes across global sports

+The UK Government wants to ban transgender athletes from all elite women’s sporting events.

+Culture Secretary Lucy Frazer has written to sporting bodies, including the Football Association, and said they have a “duty” to take an “unambiguous position” on whether transgender athletes can compete.

-Transgender women have been banned from playing in international competitions by World Netball on the same day the National Association of Intercollegiate Athletics (NAIA) put in the same restrictions in the United States.
+It comes after transgender women were banned from playing in international competitions by World Netball, on the same day the National Association of Intercollegiate Athletics (NAIA) put in the same restrictions in the United States.

-The netball announcement is with immediate effect under a new participation and inclusion policy issued on April 8, 2024.
+The netball announcement was made with immediate effect under a new participation and inclusion policy issued on April 8, 2024.
 The move is significant with the opening ceremony of Paris Olympics just months away.

 The International Olympic Committee policy permits each sporting authority to set its own regulations, with different situations at different governing bodies.